Local Area and Population

 The people who live in and around the Royal Docks are some of the youngest, most vibrant and dynamic in London.
 Newham has the country’s highest birth rate while over 80 languages are spoken by communities living close to the Royal Docks.
 To the north lie Beckton and Canning Town / Custom House neighbourhoods, with Greenwich and Woolwich neigbourhoods south of the River Thames.

-For an area of around 500 hectares, the Royal Docks has a relatively small resident population of less than 10,000 people.
-An important aim for the regeneration of the Royal Docks is to integrate existing residents into more clearly defined neighbourhoods with community facilities at their heart.
+For an area of roughly 500 hectares, the Royal Docks has a relatively small resident population of around 11,000 people.
+An important aim for the regeneration of the Royal Docks is to maximise local participation and engagement in the areas transformation.